rarescosma/getbetter.ro/content/journal/2020-04-17-tyresta-hike.md

 * Bring rope.
 Always.
 Bring it.
 Always bring rope.
 * Do *NOT* inflate air mats with your mouth.
 This leads to condensation in colder temperatures.
 Use the provided pump instead.
+* Check if the camping destinations provide ready cut firewood.
 * Gas stoves are more reliable than alchohol stoves.
 * Close the top end of the sleeping bag as good as possible.
 * "Last time I went my beer weighed more than my gear.
 I soon learned that whisky works better."